Smattacus/Tutorials/Calling_DLL/cpp_file_calling_VME_Interface.md

 15. Now let's take this version of the build and put it in a separate folder.
 This way we can keep developing, and use this executable when we want to do other data acquisition tasks.
 Open a windows folder and navigate to the x64 build directory: C:\Users\SKIFFLAB\Documents\Visual Studio 2015\Projects\VME_Interface\x64\Release.
 Copy "Demonstration_VME_Library_Call.exe" and all the DLLs from that folder to a location of your choosing - it should be 4 files total.
 You need all the DLLs locally in the directory for it to work.
 Windows, upon running a program, searches for the needed DLLs in the local directory first by default.
 If it doesn't find any, it then checks other directories.![](moving_exe_and_dlls.png)

+* * *

+That's it!
+You are on your way to writing other programs.
+Search around the projects included in the VME_Interface solution to get ideas of what to do.
+There are projects that acquire data using multithreading for minimizing downtime, photon timestamping, synchronizing between different computers with Windows RPS, synchronizing photon acquisition with voltage digitization, and others.